 However, the most curious data is not the amount of fat lost.

-One of the most interesting notes about this study, as mentioned by Greg Nuckols is that, “Testosterone and IGF-1 levels decreased, levels of various pro-inflammatory cytokines decreased, cortisol levels increased, insulin and glucose levels in the blood decreased, triglyceride levels decreased, T3 levels decreased and RER decreased slightly.
+One of the most interesting notes about this study, as mentioned by Greg Nuckols is that, ?Testosterone and IGF-1 levels decreased, levels of various pro-inflammatory cytokines decreased, cortisol levels increased, insulin and glucose levels increased. in blood decreased, triglyceride levels decreased, T3 levels decreased, and RER decreased slightly.

 These are all expected data on a low-calorie diet, however, although the intermittent fasting group was in caloric deficit, it was very low (less than 10% below the maintenance value), which was probably not a sufficient deficit to justify these effects..

-Overall, this study makes it appear that intermittent fasting deceives your body into thinking you are on a diet, even if it is (or at least close to) caloric maintenance, in a manner generally consistent with improving health and longevity " (two).
+Overall, does this study make it appear that intermittent fasting tricks your body into thinking you're dieting, even if you're on (or at least close to) calorie maintenance, in a way generally consistent with improved health and longevity? (two).

 Benefits in increasing muscle mass